 Second, working memory treats an established schema as a single item, and a highly practiced "automated" schema barely counts at all.
 So, learning activities that draw upon your existing knowledge expand the capacity of your working memory.

 This means that pre-training, or teaching people prerequisite skills before introducing a more complex topic, will help them establish schemas that extend their working memory; and this then means that they can understand and learn more difficult information.

-Cognitive Load Theory helps you design training that reduces the demands on learners' working memory, so that they learn more effectively.
+Cognitive Load Theory helps you design training or learning materials that reduce the demands on learners' working memory, so that they learn more effectively.
 You can apply the concept of cognitive load to learning and training in several ways.